Smart-Pointer - Shared Pointer

 {

-// Check if the pointer correctly allocated
+// Check if the pointer is correctly allocated

 if (count == nullptr)